Mussels from Brussels living strong into third century

 "I ate mussels in Paris but it's better here," he says simply, contemplating a bowl stacked high with shells cooked in tomatoes, sweet peppers and garlic -- with fries on the side.

-Even Bob Dylan, troubadour and cultural commentator par excellence, saw fit to honor the city and its seafood, singing with characteristic gravelliness in 1971:
+Even Bob Dylan, troubadour and cultural commentator par excellence, saw fit to honour the city and its seafood, singing with characteristic gravelliness in 1971:

 "Well I left Rome, and landed in Brussels/ On a plane ride so bumpy that I almost cried/ Clergymen in uniform, and young girls pulling mussels."